Jayden Daniels Jokes That Deebo Samuel’s Addition Will Give His Stat Sheet a Massive Boost

 Washington Commanders quarterback Jayden Daniels did the unimaginable last season.
-He turned the Commanders’ franchise around by helping them win the division and finish the regular season with a 12-5 record, just a year after ending in last place in the NFC East with a 4-13 mark.
+He turned the franchise around by helping them finish second in the NFC East with a 12-5 record, just a year after ending in last place in the division with a 4-13 mark.

 Daniels also led the Commanders to the NFC Championship Game for the first time in 33 years.
+He threw for 3,568 yards and 25 touchdowns, and also rushed for 891 yards and six scores.
 It was, arguably, an unprecedented run.
-He threw for 3,568 yards and 25 touchdowns, and also rushed for 891 yards and six scores.
-After such a star-studded rookie season, the former LSU star is expected to reach new heights in his sophomore year.
+And, the former LSU star is expected to reach new heights in his sophomore year.

 The Commanders have done their part, too, adding a few new pieces to their offense this season, but no pickup was bigger than the team acquiring wide receiver Deebo Samuel from the San Francisco 49ers.
 With Terry McLaurin already established as a reliable No. 1 target, Samuel gives Jayden Daniels a dynamic second option who can significantly elevate the passing game.
 So, it’s no surprise the young quarterback seems very excited about the move.